jacksonargo/personal-queue/README.md

 lower priority and higher TTC.
 The longer a job is left uncompleted, the more "urgent" it becomes and it will be sorted above other jobs.
 If left neglected long enough, a job of priority 1 can be sorted above a job of priority 10.
+Jobs with higher priority will gain urgency faster than jobs with lower priority.
 Once a job is marked as completed, it is sorted with other completed jobs by the time of completion.
 Uncompleted jobs are sorted by the following formula:

-    PRIORITY + 30/TTC + DAYS OLD/(10-PRIORITY)
+    PRIORITY + 30/TTC + DAYS OLD/(11-PRIORITY)

 ## Examples